Myths & Realities

 The Countryside Alliance’s ‘Hunting Handbook’, published following the introduction of the ban, advised hunts to adopt trail hunting in order to avoid their activities being confused with draghunting.

-Draghunting involves riders pursuing a pack of dogs following an artificial scent laid down earlier in the day.
-The route usually takes the following riders over a variety of jumps including both fences and natural obstacles such as stone walls, hedges, ditches and farmer's fences.
-Drag hunting dates back to the 19th century.
+Draghunting (which has existed for many years before the ban) involves riders pursuing a pack of dogs following an artificial scent laid down earlier in the day.
+The route usually takes the following riders over a variety of jumps including both fences and natural obstacles such as stone walls, hedges, ditches and farmers’ fences.
+Drag hunting dates back to the 19th Century.

-Trail hunting has been developed by hunters as a response to the ban on hunting with dogs and its aim appears to be to replicate many of the aspects of live quarry hunting.
+Trail hunting was developed by hunters as a response to the ban on hunting with dogs and it is claimed that its aim is to replicate many of the aspects of live quarry hunting.
 Trail hunting differs from draghunting in that it uses a fox-based scent rather than an artificial one.
-Also whilst a single trail is laid and then ‘hunted’ in draghunting before another line is laid, trail hunting includes multiple trails being laid continuously at some hunts.
+Also whilst a single trail is laid and then ‘hunted’ in draghunting before another line is laid, trail hunting claims that it includes multiple trails being laid continuously at some hunts.
 Whereas the path of a draghunt is pre-determined, trails in trail hunting are laid so that the huntsman does not know their whereabouts.
+The use of the scent of a dead fox or fox-based urine and the laying of multiple trails increases both the risk of ‘accidents’ during which dogs pursue and kill live quarry, and incidents of hunt havoc that would rarely occur during drag hunting.
+For all these reasons IFAW believes that “trail hunting” was in fact designed so hunters could provide false alibis to avoid prosecution of illegal hunting.

 In June 2006 Barry Gardiner, the Defra Minister advised IFAW: “While the Government welcomes this move to trail hunting, the onus is on hunts to stay within the law and try not to use the practice as a subterfuge for engaging in illegal activities.
 Failure to prevent the dogs from chasing or killing a fox, and particularly a repeated failure to do so, could well be interpreted by the Courts as intent to break the law.”

 The Hunting Act prohibits pursuing wild mammals with dogs, but permits animals to be flushed from cover by not more than two dogs in order for them to be shot forthwith.
-Further conditions for this activity are outlined the Act.
-West Country deer hunts claim to be flushing deer to guns.
+Further conditions for this activity are outlined in the Act.
+West Country deer hunts have claimed to be flushing deer to guns, but some that have done so have already been successfully prosecuted.

 The law is aimed at stopping the cruelty of hunting wild mammals with dogs.
 If hunts are not chasing deer, foxes, hares and mink, that is to say, if they are obeying the law then we have no problem with increasing numbers.

-In England and Wales the hunting lobby refers to the ban as ‘temporary’ in view of the fact that the Conservative Party has promised that a victory for them at the 2009/10 General Election will present an opportunity for the hunt ban to be reversed.
-The leader of the Conservative Party, David Cameron, has pledged to give MPs an opportunity to reverse the ban.
+In England and Wales the hunting lobby refers to the ban as ‘temporary’ in view of the fact that the Conservative Party insists that it will repeal it when it will have enough MPs to do so.
 However, this would be a step backwards and against the majority of public opinion.
+In order to keep the ban, we need to ensure that it is properly enforced, and amending it to strengthen it will help.

-Report the incident with as many details as possible (photographic/video evidence if possible) either to the police or if you prefer to remain anonymous to Crimestoppers 0800 555 111
+Report the incident with as many details as possible (photographic/video evidence if possible) either to the police (to their non-emergency 101 number) or if you prefer to remain anonymous to Crimestoppers 0800 555 111.